Skip to main content

 NOTE: Our anti-oppression frameworks in the Giving Project model position Black Liberation & Indigenous Sovereignty as our national priority.
 This is not the only type of work Chinook will fund, but these are the communities and voices we are centering in our work, internally and externally.

-For additional information, including definitions and explanation of identities, click here to download a supplemental informational packet.
+For additional information, including definitions and explanation of identities, click here to download a supplemental packet.

 All successful applicants must: